ruslanabdulin1985/InMoov_Vaxjo/DEMO/speech.md

 The concept of the robot is more or less straight-forward.
 It has a couple of micro-controllers connected to servo motors and sensors.
 Most the components are open source but it requires ordering some extra PCB units.

 # CONCEPTS 2
-Servo motors are connected to the printed parts via strings which allows the actual movement.
+Servo motors are connected to the printed parts which allows the actual movement.

 # FINGER STARTER